orionrobots/orionrobots.github.io/_drafts/2018-12-06-learn-robotics-and-python-versions.md

 ---
 So let's start with the ugly truth.

-The first edition of my Learn Robotics Programming book is based on python 2.
+The first edition of my Learn Robotics Programming first edition is based on python 2.
 I've said it.
 The good news is that the book has info on converting it to 3,and the github repo reflects that.

 But why is that so?